jp1lrt/ChronoGPS/docs/FAQ.en.md

   - affected by routing / congestion / latency
   - useful when GNSS is unavailable

-ChronoGPS implements NTP according to RFC 5905 and calculates offset/delay via t1/t2/t3/t4,
+ChronoGPS implements NTP according to RFC 5905,
-but **GNSS is inherently more stable** as a time reference.
+but **GNSS is inherently more stable** as a reference.

-Recommended use:

-- GNSS receiver available → **GNSS**
-- GNSS unavailable → **NTP**

 ---